Noble Mineral Exploration (CVE:NOB) Trading Up 28.6% – Time to Buy?

-Shares of Noble Mineral Exploration Inc. (CVE:NOB – Get Free Report) shot up 28.6% during mid-day trading on Monday .
+Noble Mineral Exploration Inc. (CVE:NOB – Get Free Report)’s share price traded up 28.6% during mid-day trading on Monday .
 The company traded as high as C$0.05 and last traded at C$0.05.
-1,114,250 shares changed hands during mid-day trading, an increase of 321% from the average session volume of 264,598 shares.
+1,249,250 shares changed hands during mid-day trading, an increase of 366% from the average session volume of 268,059 shares.
 The stock had previously closed at C$0.04.

 Noble Mineral Exploration Trading Up 28.6 %